Key Points

 Good businesses are always looking for the non-value-added activities embedded within their processes, always keeping an eye out for how to reduce total cost, reduce lead times, and improve quality.
 They recognize that a value-added step today might be a non-value-added step tomorrow.

-A company not interested in the identification and elimination of waste will find their processes overflowing with wasteful actions over time, and will likely find themselves without customers in short order.
+A company not interested in the identification and elimination of waste will find its processes overflowing with wasteful actions over time, and will likely find themselves without customers in short order.
 This is because the competition is always working on taking away market share by finding ways to do the same job cheaper, faster, and with higher quality.

 About the Author